liliantdn/music-resources/README.md

 > ![spectralcompressor](images/spectralcompressor.jpg)
 >
 > This is like OTT but with a crazy amount of bands. absolutely crazy plugin, you can use it to bring out the best or the worst in your sounds I love it.
+>
+> **⚠This plugin can get a bit crazy so please put a limiter after it for your first few times playing with it, don't damage your ears or your speakers!!!**

 > ### [Spectral Gate](https://www.andrewreeman.com/spectralsuite/) by [Andrew Reeman](https://github.com/andrewreeman) *(free) [[open source](https://github.com/andrewreeman/SpectralSuite)]*
 >